tardate/LittleArduinoProjects/Audio/AudioEffects/WhiteNoiseGenerator/README.md

 ![WhiteNoiseGenerator_final_test](./assets/WhiteNoiseGenerator_final_test.jpg?raw=true)

 ## Performance

 While replacing the S9014 transistors with BC337-25 allows the circuit to run at a nominal 9V with only a 8mA, if the voltage drops much below 8.9V, it does not generate noise.
-This makes operation from 9V batteries a bit problemmatic unless they are brand new.
+This makes operation from 9V batteries a bit problematic unless they are brand new.

 The noise generate has very flat response across the audio spectrum (measured at the audio output):